devkul-balhara/fastsearch/README.md

 # Design Trade-offs

-The engine stores original documents in a forward index to support snippet generation and result presentation.
+- A forward index stores original documents to enable snippet generation and result presentation.

-A positional inverted index consumes more memory than a frequency-only index but enables efficient phrase and proximity search.
+- A positional inverted index consumes more memory than a frequency-only index but enables efficient phrase and proximity search.

-The system is intentionally in-memory to prioritize low-latency retrieval and implementation clarity.
+- The engine is intentionally in-memory to prioritize low-latency retrieval and architectural simplicity.

 ---